matiasagado/matiasagado/README.md

 =============================
 `Digital Craftsman (student/creator)`

 My name is Matias Agado, I'm studying computer science at the University of San Francisco.
 I am passionate about software development and have an insatiable curiosity to learn more about the ever-evolving field.
 Eager to delve into new technologies and coding languages, I'm actively seeking out challenging projects to expand my skill set and achieve my goals!
-I hope to have a few of those projects uploaded here soon!
+I'm aiming to have a few of those projects uploaded here soon!

 <img align="right" alt="Coding" width="300" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">